NFC Guide: All You Need to Know About Near Field Communication

 Is NFC secure?

-Yes.
-NFC mobile payments are dynamically encrypted, making them one of the most secure ways to pay.
+The idea of paying through a mobile device can make people uneasy, but NFC payments are dynamically encrypted, meaning they’re constantly changing.
+This makes them one of the most secure ways to pay.
 Plus, cardholders are protected from fraud for NFC transactions up to $100 with all major card brands.
+Another benefit is that NFC payments don’t store the card data directly on the device.
+Instead, they use digital technologies such as tokenization to maintain security.

 Accept the fastest and most secure ways to pay.